analystkristle/analystkristle/README.md

 </p>

-Hello!
+Hi!
 Welcome to my profile.
 I'm glad that you're here.
 Let me introduce myself.

 My name is Kristle (Kris-**tle**, rhymes with gen-**tle**).
 I'm a Communication Research graduate who has spent several years navigating the world of Market Research.
 From that experience, I've developed an instinct for patterns and insights.
 But over time, I realized I wanted to immerse myself in data analytics and understand data on a much deeper level.
 That's why I am working on expanding my skillset to be able to move into a data analytics career.